zachmullen/label-studio/docs/source/guide/api_migrate.md

 ## Export data

 The export endpoint has changed, and so have the available options for that endpoint and the response parameters.
-Rather than list all completions for a specific project, use the new export endpoint to see all the task and annotation details for a project.
+Rather than list all annotations for a specific project, use the new export endpoint to see all the task and annotation details for a project.

 ### Updated export endpoint
 To export annotations from Label Studio Enterprise, you must call a new endpoint.